PhD | Post-doc

 Dr. Aditya Ghoshal

-My primary research interest lies in understanding sexual conflict and the scope and extent of sexual selection in animals.
-My PhD was on understanding the mating system of zebrafish, a sexually monomorphic species.
+Aditya’s primary research interest lies in understanding sexual conflict and the scope and extent of sexual selection in animals.
+His PhD was on understanding the mating system of zebrafish, a sexually monomorphic species.
 Here, he worked on the mating system and colony dynamics of the Indian social spider Stegodyphus sarasinorum.
-He is currently a senior research co-ordinator at Holemathi Nature Foundation.
+He later worked as a senior research co-ordinator at Holemathi Nature Foundation.

 Sajesh Vijayan